racheldean1/Math589A_Fall25_Assignment2/README.md

 Problem 1.
 ==========

-Implement the PA=LU decomposition.
+Implement the PAQ=LU decomposition.
 The algorithm should perform partial pivoting with simulated row exchanges, using only a vector P and matrix A, which will eventually hold the L and U components of the decomposition (PA=LU decomposition "in place"; the original matrix A